chrisnoonan98675/site/xl-release/how-to/remote-script-plugin.markdown

 - connectivity
 ---

 The XL Release Remote Script plugin allows XL Release to execute commands on remote hosts.
-It does so by using the [Overthere](https://github.com/xebialabs/overthere) framework, Java library for manipulating files and executing processes on remote hosts.
+It does so by using the [Overthere](https://github.com/xebialabs/overthere) framework, a Java library for manipulating files and executing processes on remote hosts.

 The Remote Script plugin includes four task types: